AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics/workspace-windows.md

 ### Context Menu Buttons

-On all consoles apart from Sapphire Touch and Titan Go, <em></em>context menu buttons<em></em> appear which contain useful functions for the current active window and change depending on the window.
+On all consoles apart from Sapphire Touch and Titan Go, **context menu buttons** appear which contain useful functions for the current active window and change depending on the window.

 On Diamond 9 the context menu buttons are in the top left hand corner of the right